A cultural haven full of history, music and nightlife, Hamburg isn’t one to miss.

 Hamburg International Airport is located around 5 miles north of the city centre.
 As Germany’s second-largest city, transport links are efficient and there are plenty of ways to get from the airport into town.
 The airport has two terminals – from Birmingham, you’ll be arriving into Terminal 1.

 Hamburg’s underground network is conveniently located in the airport and the S-Bahn takes you directly to the city centre in around 25 minutes.
 The service runs every 10 minutes and is the cheapest option; however, taxis are available from outside both terminals if you prefer to travel directly.
-Alternatively, several car hire companies have offices in Terminal 2 of the airport.

 What to expect in Hamburg